Kapil Sharma Says He Wants To Stay Away From The World Of Twitter; Adds He Came Out With Great Difficulty

 When questioned about his favourite Akshay Kumar's film being targeted by Twitter trolls.
 He said, "Maine to nahi suna unki koi movie boycott hui.
 Sir, ye Twitter ki duniyaa se mujhe door rakho.
 Mai badi mushkil se nikla hoon (I have not heard any boycott against his films.
 Please let me stay away from the world of Twitter, I have come out of it with great difficulty)."

-It is being said that Akshay Kumar is the first guest of The Kapil Sharma Show.
-The actor will be promoting his upcoming film Cuttputtli in the show.
+It is being said that Akshay Kumar is the first guest of The Kapil Sharma Show

-TKSS: Did Krushna Abhishek & Kapil Sharma Have A Fallout?
-Here's Why Krushna Not A Part Of The Show!

-TKSS: Archana Puran Singh Shares BTS Clip; Krushna Abhishek Not A Part Of The Show as Kapil Starts Filming

 Archana Puran Singh, who is a part of the show, had shared a BTS clip from TKSS promo.
 Also, this time, Krishna Abhishek won't be a part of the show due to contractual issue (monetary issue).